Public Humanities

 • Virtual and hybrid scholar-led Book Groups, such as the Historical Fiction Book Group and the Catherine Project Book Group;

-• Workshops and master class series;
+• Workshops and expert-led series;

 • Film screenings.